Which Business Expenses Can Reduce Tax Liability in Ireland?

-Directors and employees are allowed to claim for the extra cost of lighting and heating as well as internet provision and/or mobile and landline phone rental.
+Directors and employees are allowed to claim for the extra cost of lighting and heating.
+They can also claim for internet provision and/or mobile and landline phone rental.

-As a business owners you will need to establish the proportion of household costs used by the business.
-You will need to work out the percentage of your property which is used for business purposes, what proportion of a utility bill that can be apportioned to business use (e.g. lighting or heating), and for how long each day the service is used for solely business reasons.
+As a business owner, you will need to establish the proportion of household costs used by the business.
+You will need to work out the percentage of your property which is used for business purposes.
+Once that is done some of that utility bill can be apportioned to business use.

-If you have an exclusive broadband/mobile line for your business, the whole amount is allowable, and you will not be taxed personally.
+If you have an exclusive broadband/mobile line for your business, the whole amount is allowable.

-If you make a claim for business only calls made on your personal mobile or landline phone bill, this is an allowable expense provided you can prove it was a business call.
-You can also reclaim the VAT element of the business calls (if you’re VAT registered), but you won’t be able to reclaim any part of the line rental, as you would incur this cost anyway.
+If you claim business-only calls made on your mobile or landline phone bill, this is an allowable expense provided you can prove it was a business call.

 Additional Allowable Expenses For SMEs